Pitlochry: Sport

 Pitlochry is home to the Vale of Atholl Football Club.
 The "Vale" were founded in 1879 and originally played at the old recreation park now situated at the bottom of Loch Faskally.
 Relocating along with the pavilion in the 1950s when the dam was built to the current location the Vale were regular competitors in the Scottish Cup in the past having played ties against the likes of Dundee and Hibernian.

 The Vale's most famous former player is Paul Sturrock, who remains a committed Vale supporter.
 The Vale's only First Division championship victory was in the 1990s but recently tasted Second Division success in 2004/5.

-The Atholl Highlanders rugby team, created in 2007, also play at The Recreation Park.
+The Atholl Highlanders rugby team, established in 2007, also play at The Recreation Park.

 Pitlochry Highland Games has been held annually on the second Saturday of September since 1852 and is the last event in the Scottish Highland Games calendar.
 In 1852 the original Recreation Park was formed on the north bank of the Tummel at the foot of Rie-Achan Road across what is now known as Lady's Dell.
 However, with the building of the dam, the old park was flooded in 1950 and the Games moved to the new and current Recreation Park.
 The original pavilion had been dismantled and was re-erected for 1951.
 It remains unchanged externally today but was upgraded internally in 1964.
 A feature of the Games is the Pipe Band Championship which attracts a large entry and culminates in the unique Massed Pipe Band parade at the end of the day.

 Eve Muirhead, the Olympic curler, played at a club in Pitlochry before the demolition of the curling rink.